What is Workaway?

 The grandparents of our host moved from Britain to San Rafael at the turn of the 20th century.
 They sought a more affordable lifestyle and a dry climate to help with the symptoms of asthma.
 They purchased an ambitious 80 hectares of farm land complete with a farm house built by a German architect.
 Our host was born and raised in Argentina and while fluent in Spanish, retained his English.
 After moving between continents our host ultimately ended up back in the country of his birth, settling in his grandparent’s old farm house with his brother.
 The duo kept us quite entertained with their sparring and sarcastic British humor.
-The 80 hectares proved too cumbersome for him to maintain and irrigate so the host choose to focus his energy on converting the aging palatial farm house into a bed and breakfast instead.
+The 80 hectares proved too cumbersome for our host to maintain and irrigate so he chose to focus his energy on converting the aging palatial farm house into a bed and breakfast instead.

 We tried to wake up early each morning to walk the grounds before the hustle and bustle of the day.
 The four dogs excitedly accompanied us on our daily walks.
 We’d loop around the property and pass by the abandon plots of land and a plot of Malbec grapes, the only plot our host had been able to sell off.
 We were able to sample the grapes straight some the vines.
 Surprisingly the dogs sampled a few too.
 Apparently when the grapes are at their ripest the sweetness even attracts dogs.

-We found waking up early to be increasingly challenging because of the late nights and dinners, as is characteristic of Argentine culture.
+We found waking up early to be increasingly challenging because of the late nights and dinners, a hallmark of Argentine culture.
 Each morning we’d stop by to see the horses and give them a pat or feed them composted scraps from the evening before.
 The pace of the day picked up as the guests began to wake up, so we’d set the tables and prepare breakfast in a frenetic scramble.
 Throughout the day we’d do a mix of daily chores- help wash and hang laundry, wash dishes, clean and prepare rooms, maintain the pool, sweep the floors or mow the lawn.
 During the midday siesta we spent a few hours relaxing and found some nice shaded spots to practice yoga.
-In the evenings we started a fire in the fire pit to provide hot water for guests evening showers.
+In the evenings we started a fire in the fire pit to provide hot water for guest’s evening showers.

 We were honored to be invited to an asado thrown by a couple of guests staying at the property.
-As is proper for any residence in Argentina, the yard was fitted with an outdoor covered patio with parilla (open grill) specifically for asado.
-Asado is more than a barbeque it’s an art form.
-The asador (person manning the grill) tends to the meat and restocks the smoldering coals with meticulous devotion.
+As is proper for any residence in Argentina, the yard was fitted with an outdoor covered patio and parilla (open grill) specifically for asado.
+Asado is more than a barbecue it’s an art form.
+The asador (person manning the grill) tends to the meat and restocks the smoldering embers with meticulous devotion.
 The food sets the pace for the evening as the meat is served in courses.
 The best cuts of meat are saved for last.
 While the meat is that star of the show, the social element is just as important.
 Everyone chats and snacks on picadas and wine while awaiting each course.
-The meat is cooked low and slow for hours and the asado carried on past 12pm.
+The meat is cooked low and slow for hours and the asado carried on past 12am.

 At the bed and breakfast, simplicity is valued over efficiency.
 People lingered over meals as meals were the “event” of the day.
 Meals were a time to unplug, converse and connect.
 Spending time conversing with the guests provided interesting insight into Argentine culture.
 From these conversations we learned that many Argentines still feel very connected to their European heritage.
 A portion of the population hold second passports and citizenships in Spain and Italy.
-The acquisition of the European passport is largely fueled by financial insecurity created by rampant inflation in Argentina.
+Their acquisition of the European passport is largely fueled by financial insecurity created by rampant inflation in Argentina.

 Inflation plagues the minds of and is a chronic stressor for most Argentinians.
 This has resulted in a “brain drain”as many educated in Argentina leave the country seeking financial security elsewhere.
 What’s interesting, however, is that despite major financial uncertainty, there is a lack of consumer debt.
 In the states we have a tendency to spend above our means, take out loans, and over use credit cards.
 But here people pay for their homes in cash and live by a mindset of only buying what they can afford.
 Of course, with an unreliable banking system and economy, interest is hard to determine because of the fluctuating value of the currency.